| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Fits a cubic smoothing spline to a time series.
+Fit a cubic smoothing spline to a time series for smooth trend extraction with a tunable roughness penalty.

 Usage